 Lovibond Color: 2.0°

 Bulgur also called Firik or Feerekh Wheat, is a cereal food made from the cracked parboiled groats of several different wheat species, most often from durum wheat.
 It originates in Middle Eastern cuisine.
 Pressure cooked at a high moisture content with the grain structure intact; yields results similar to those of malted wheat without the malty taste.
-No aroma.
-Bland, grainy flavor.
+No aroma with a bland, grainy flavor.

 Emmer belongs to the spelt family, a group of hard-kernel heirloom wheats.
 A cross between Einkorn and wild grasses.
 The domesticated types are Triticum turgidum subsp. dicoccum and Triticum turgidum conv. durum.
 Emmer was first used in beer and bread by the Mesopotamians, circa 8,000 BCE. but is now a relict crop in mountainous regions of Europe and Asia.